Rick Wakeman Gloucestershire concerts 'will be unique'

 "They are going to be unique.
 They're not going to be done again," he said.

 At two small concerts at Blackfriars Priory on Saturday evening, Wakeman will perform with two of his sons, Oliver and Adam, and his daughter Jemma.

-Two further concerts at The Centaur on Sunday and Monday will feature Cheltenham Symphony Orchestra and a cathedral choir playing pieces of music from his three famous 1970s albums - The Myths and Legends of King Arthur, Journey to the Centre of the Earth and The Six Wives of King Henry VIII.'Unique show'
+Two further concerts at The Centaur on Sunday and Monday will feature Cheltenham Symphony Orchestra and a cathedral choir playing pieces of music from his three famous 1970s albums - The Myths and Legends of King Arthur, Journey to the Centre of the Earth and The Six Wives of King Henry VIII.

 The former Yes keyboard player said: "There's music and arrangements of pieces with the orchestra that have never been done before.

 "We've got a completely different unique show.
 It certainly won't happen again in this country.
 It's taken an awful long time and an awful lot of work.

 "The show that we're doing at the Centaur, it can't be done again.
 It's too costly, to be brutally honest.

 "We'll be doing Starship Trooper [by Yes] with the ending done by an orchestra.
 That's never been done before.